-• Federal Farm Credit Banks Funding Corporation (Funding Corporation) - provides for the issuance, marketing and processing of Systemwide debt securities using a network of investment dealers and dealer banks.
-The Funding Corporation also provides financial management and reporting services.
+- Federal Farm Credit Banks Funding Corporation (Funding Corporation) - provides for the issuance, marketing and processing of Systemwide debt securities using a network of investment dealers and dealer banks.
+The Funding Corporation also provides financial management and reporting services. - Farm Credit System Building Association leases premises and equipment to the FCA, as required by the Farm Credit Act.

-- Farm Credit System Building Association leases premises and equipment to the FCA, as required by the Farm Credit Act. - Farm Credit System Association Captive Insurance Company - as a reciprocal insurer, provides insurance services to its member organizations.
+Farm Credit System Association Captive Insurance Company - as a reciprocal insurer, provides insurance services to its member organizations.

-These ownership interests are accounted for using the cost method.
-In addition, The Farm Credit Council acts as a fullservice, federated trade association which represents the System before Congress, the executive branch and others, and provides support services to System institutions on a fee basis.
+In addition, The Farm Credit Council acts as a full-service, federated trade association which represents the System before Congress, the executive branch and others, and provides support services to System institutions on a fee basis.

-The Farm Credit Act also established the Farm Credit System Insurance Corporation (Insurance Corporation) to administer the Farm Credit Insurance Fund (Insurance Fund).
+The Farm Credit Act also established FCSIC to administer the Insurance Fund.
 The Insurance Fund is required to be used to (1) insure the timely payment of principal and interest on Systemwide debt obligations (insured debt), (2) ensure the retirement of protected borrower capital at par or stated value and (3) for other specified purposes.
-The Insurance Fund is also available for the discretionary uses, by the Insurance Corporation, of providing assistance to certain troubled System institutions and to cover the operating expenses of the Insurance Corporation.
-Each System bank is required to pay premiums, which may be passed on to the associations, into the Insurance Fund based on its annual average adjusted outstanding insured debt until the assets in the Insurance Fund reach the "secure base amount," which is defined in the Farm Credit Act as 2.0 percent of the aggregate insured obligations (adjusted to reflect the reduced risk on loans or investments guaranteed by federal or state governments) or such other percentage of the aggregate obligations as the Insurance Corporation in its sole discretion determines to be actuarially sound.
-When the amount in the Insurance Fund exceeds the secure base amount, the Insurance Corporation is required to reduce premiums and may return excess funds above the secure base amount to System institutions.
+The Insurance Fund is also available for the discretionary uses, by FCSIC, of providing assistance to certain troubled System institutions and to cover the operating expenses of FCSIC.
+Each System bank is required to pay premiums, which may be passed on to the associations, into the Insurance Fund based on its annual average adjusted outstanding insured debt until the assets in the Insurance Fund reach the "secure base amount," which is defined in the Farm Credit Act as 2.0 percent of the aggregate insured obligations (adjusted to reflect the reduced risk on loans or investments guaranteed by federal or state governments) or such other percentage of the aggregate obligations as FCSIC in its sole discretion determines to be actuarially sound.
+When the amount in the Insurance Fund exceeds the secure base amount, FCSIC is required to reduce premiums and may return excess funds above the secure base amount to System institutions.